A Model to Guide the Adoption of Quality E-Learning: Foundational, Interactive and Transformational

 A model of online learning

 The model suggested uses three modes, Foundational, Interactive and Transformational.
-For our purposes here a Foundational mode of online is defined as the minimum amount of learning materials/instruction/communication required for a self-directed student to be able to successfully complete a unit from a distance (i.e. not on campus) with learning materials delivered via the web.
+For our purposes here a Foundational mode of online is defined as the minimum amount of content/instruction/communication required for a self-directed student to be able to successfully complete a unit/topic or theme from a distance (i.e. not on campus) with learning materials delivered via the web.
 I describe each in terms 4 core elements

 - The type and nature of the content to be learned or received by the student,